smudge/decks/railsconf-2022/slides.md

 <!--
 nothing happens.

-that's where we ended up. and so we gave up.
+that's where we ended up. and so we effectively gave up.
+And it felt bad.

-We don't use Jenkins anymore, but I saved this image, and if you look closely, it's actually an entire year's worth of broken builds.
+By the way, we don't use Jenkins anymore, but I saved this image of our Jenkins builds, and if you look closely, it's actually an entire year's worth of broken builds.

+Each one of those was a developer, banging their head against their keyboard, trying to get this working.
 -->

 ---